-Kim Jong Un surgery report fuels speculation about North Korean leader’s health

-Reports saying Kim Jong Un underwent a medical procedure are fueling new speculation about North Korean leader’s health after his unprecedented absence from events last week marking his grandfather’s birthday.
+Kim Jong Un’s condition was critical after surgery, U.S. official says

+The U.S. is seeking details about Kim Jong Un’s health after receiving information that the North Korean leader was in critical condition after undergoing cardiovascular surgery last week, a U.S. official said.

-The U.S. was monitoring intelligence reports that Kim may be in “grave danger after a surgery,” CNN reported, citing a U.S. official with direct knowledge of the matter.
+The Trump administration wasn’t sure whether Kim was dead or alive, said the official, who asked not to be identified.
+CNN had earlier reported, citing a U.S. official with direct knowledge of the matter, that Kim may be in “grave danger” after the surgery.
 The White House declined to comment on the CNN report.

+South Korea’s benchmark Kospi gauge extended losses to as much as 3% on the news.
+Local defense stocks rose.

 The Daily NK, a Seoul-based website that gathers information from informants inside the isolated nation, separately reported that Kim underwent a “cardiovascular surgical procedure” and was now mostly recovered.
 It was impossible to immediately verify the report, which the Daily NK said was based on one person inside North Korea.

-The Daily NK is part of a group of non-for-profit agencies affiliated with the South Korean Unification Ministry, and has occasionally been contacted by Seoul officials for information.
-The outlet’s backers include the U.S.’s National Endowment for Democracy, which awarded it $400,000 last year to “raise awareness and understanding of the conditions in North Korea by disseminating accurate, timely and relevant news and information about the country.”

-Still, the health of North Korea’s leader is one of the state’s most closely guarded secrets, typically only known by a handful of people in the inner circle of leadership.
-Kim didn’t attend April 15 celebrations for the birthday of his grandfather and state founder Kim Il Sung, one of the biggest days on the North Korean calender.
+The health of North Korea’s leader is one of the state’s most closely guarded secrets, typically only known by a handful of people in the inner circle of leadership.
+Speculation about Kim had been growing since his unprecendented absence from April 15 celebrations for the birthday of his grandfather and state founder Kim Il Sung, one of the biggest days on the North Korean calender.

 The Unification Ministry said Friday it was “inappropriate” to speculate about the reasons for Kim’s absence.
 Kim has made 17 public appearances this year that were mentioned in state media — at a pace of a little more than one a week — the ministry said.
 That’s slightly down from 84 public appearances last year.